 OK, where were we?
 Oh yes, I said I would finally begin to outline how these Rules-in-Use generated many of the so-called “tools” that we see in Today’s Lean lexicon.
 We will begin to see how these Rules-in-Use simplify the various complex production systems that has caused so many headaches for so many people for so many years.
 Hopefully we will better understand “Why Lean works” (the subtitle of this blog) and why, all too often, it doesn’t.

-For your easy reference, I will again list the key attributes of a complex adaptive system:
+For your easy reference, I will again layout the 4 key attributes and general system dynamics of a complex adaptive system: